Euclid: Discovery of bright $z\simeq7$ Lyman-break galaxies in UltraVISTA and Euclid COSMOS: The UV LF with UltraVISTA and

-We also note that gravitational lensing may play an important role in shaping the bright end, particularly at $z\geq10$ with \Euclid \citep{Mason15}.
-The DPL has the functional form

-where $\phi^*$ is the normalisation, $M^*$ is the characteristic magnitude, $\alpha$ is the faint-end slope and $\beta$ is the bright-end slope.
-We fit a DPL to our U+E sample, incorporating bright-end results from \citetalias{Varadaraj23} and faint-end results from \citetalias{Finkelstein15}.
-The best-fit parameters are presented in Table \ref{tab:dpl fitting}, and the resulting LF is shown in Fig. \ref{fig:DPL fit LF}.
+where $\phi^*$ is the normalisation, $M^*$ is the characteristic magnitude, $\alpha$ is the faint-end slope, and $\beta$ is the bright-end slope.
+We fitted a DPL to our U+E sample, incorporating bright-end results from \citetalias{Varadaraj23} and faint-end results from \citetalias{Finkelstein15}. {These two studies are chosen because they carefully remove UCD interlopers, providing natural extensions of the sample in this work to the bright and faint end.} The best-fit parameters are presented in Table \ref{tab:dpl fitting}, and the resulting LF is shown in Fig. \ref{fig:DPL fit LF}.
 Our fit yields bright- and faint-end slopes $\beta=-4.63^{+0.34}_{-0.39}$, $\alpha=-2.10^{+0.21}_{-0.17}$, with the knee given by $M^*=-21.14^{+0.28}_{-0.25}$ and $\phi^*=0.91^{+0.67}_{-0.38}\times10^{-4} \, \rm{mag}^{-1} \, \rm{Mpc}^{-3}$.
 By means of the deep degree-scale imaging used in this work, this is the first time ground-based imaging has robustly probed fainter than the knee of the UV LF at $z\geq6$.
 The constraints provided by combining UltraVISTA and \Euclid also enable reliable sampling around $-22 \leq \Muv \leq -21$, crucial for measuring $M^*$ and $\phi^*$.
-We also fit a Schechter function of the form
+We also fitted a Schechter function of the form

 The gradual decline seen in the LF points at $-22 < \Muv < -20.7$ is consistent with the Schechter function.
 In fact, the DPL and Schechter function are indistinguishable at $\Muv > -22.5$ However, at $\Muv < -22.5$, the Schechter function diverges from the best-fit DPL, and is unable to account for the brightest LF points of \citetalias{Bowler17}, \citetalias{Varadaraj23}, and \citet{harikane24}.